Prime Minister of Togo

-The president of the Council of Ministers of the Togolese Republic (Président du Conseil des Ministres de la République togolaise), commonly referred to as prime minister of Togo (Premier ministre du Togo) which was also its former official name, is the head of government of the Togolese Republic.
+The prime minister of Togo (Premier ministre du Togo), officially the president of the Council of Ministers of the Togolese Republic (Président du Conseil des Ministres de la République togolaise), is the head of government of Togo.
 Most of the governing authority and executive powers lie in the president of the Council of Ministers, while the president of the Republic is a largely ceremonial role.

-The prime minister is appointed by the president and can serve indefinite terms for up to six years; however, the prime minister has to enjoy the confidence of the majority of National Assembly members, who are directly elected every six years.
+The prime minister is appointed by the president and can serve indefinite terms for up to six years; however, the prime minister may be removed by three-quarters majority of National Assembly members, who are directly elected every six years.
 A total of fourteen people have served as president of the Council of Ministers – thirteen men and one woman.
 Among them, one person, Edem Kodjo, has served on two non-consecutive occasions.
 The incumbent prime minister, Faure Gnassingbé, has served since 3 May 2025.

-History of the office
+History

 1991 conflict with the presidency

 In the months following the appointment of Joseph Kokou Koffigoh as prime minister by the National Conference on 27 August 1991, the soldiers of the Togolese Armed Forces (FAT) loyal to President Gnassingbé Eyadéma repeatedly tried to oust Koffigoh: